 What to do next

-Remove the old version of the appliance from your vSphere environment.
+Remove the old version of the appliance from your pod's environment.

-For future updates, if you want to be able to have automated updates of the Horizon Cloud Connector virtual appliance, instead of using these manual steps, see the information in Configuring Automated Updates of the Horizon Cloud Connector Virtual Appliance.
+For future updates, if you want to enable automated updates of the Horizon Cloud Connector virtual appliance, instead of using these manual steps, see the information in Configure Automated Updates of the Horizon Cloud Connector Virtual Appliance.